 4. Don’t let positive feedback to stay unnoticed

-We know that receiving only positive feedback is great, and makes you feel unstoppable, but that could be disastrous in the long run for your business.
-A lot of customers can give you 10/10 during NPS surveys but remember that they can mark your business on the overall aspect.
-Here may be small things which make them angry, but they ignore it during the survey.
-Ask them why they gave 10 points.
-Digging deeper into their root problems and needs will deliver you valuable insights, which in turn avoids the growth of the detractors’ group.
+We know that receiving only positive feedback is great, and makes you feel unstoppable, but that could be disastrous for your business in the long run.
+A lot of customers can give you 10/10 during NPS surveys, but they can give marks on overall aspects of your business.
+There still may be small things that make them angry, but they ignore them during the survey.
+Ask them why they gave you 10 points.
+Digging deeper into their root problems and needs will give you valuable insight, which, in turn, helps you avoid the growth of detractors.